 For almost all of the tasks that most burdened me, there was a basic purpose: to save time, to save money, or to save face.
 Do you find this to be true?

-• We rush to get something done now with the goal of creating more time for ourselves later.
+Once I had recognized this immediate purpose, I wondered what I would actually do with all that time and money and reputation I was supposedly saving.- We rush to get something done now with the goal of creating more time for ourselves later.

-• We do “extra” work with the goal of saving money— growing our own produce, making homemade cleaning products, line-drying laundry
+- We do “extra” work with the goal of saving money— growing our own produce, making homemade cleaning products, line-drying laundry.

-• We sometimes pressure ourselves simply in the twisted hope of saving face.
+- We sometimes pressure ourselves simply in the twisted hope of saving face.
 (What would friends think if they stopped by and there was dust on my doorframes?)

 I couldn’t think of an answer.
 There was no significant, big-picture purpose for the rush on all of those “to-do’s.”